SwapnilSankla/ApacheKafka_SpringBoot/README.md

 ```

 1. spring-kafka dependency makes it easy to use Kafka in Java application.
-2. lombok dependency is not mandetory.
+2. lombok dependency is not mandatory.
 However I am using it to get configuration driven logger.

 #### Configuration
 Following is the application.yml file.
 Notice Spring's Kafka support wherein you need to specify producer and consumer properties.